- What Does the “EXCEPTION_ACCESS_VIOLATION” Error Mean on Windows 10/11?

 Follow these steps to update Windows 10:

-- Click on View Optional Update to select Feature, Quality, and Driver Updates , depending on your preference.
+- Click on View optional updates to select f eature, quality, or driver updates, depending on your preference.

 - Allow the update client to download and install the updates.
 You may be required to restart your computer to complete the process.

-- Then, click on the Data Executive Prevention tab.
+- In the Performance Options window, click on the Data Execution Prevention tab.

-- Add it to the list, click Apply , and then click Okay to save the changes.
+- Add it to the list, click on Apply, and then on OK to save the changes.

-Try running the problematic program again to see if you still get the error.
+Try running the problematic program again to see if you still get the “Access violation at address” error.

 Experts consider it one of the safest tools for eliminating all those annoying glitches and crashes once and for all.